jesperbjensen/Conquest/README.markdown

 ﻿Conquest
 ========
-A mini utility to track user achiements on your site
+A mini utility to track user achievements on your site
 Conquest uses a very simple DB-schema.
 It uses a data-access tool called [Massive](https://github.com/robconery/massive) made by [Rob Conery](http://blog.wekeroad.com/).

 ### Features
-A very simple utilty to give achiements to your users, and by that way make the invest in your site, and think that its fun!
+A very simple utilty to give achievements to your users, and by that way make the invest in your site, and think that its fun!

 * Tracks manuevers (actions), that you can define, and that you execute in your code.
 * Give the user Medallions (achievements, badges) - just just define what manuevers a medallion requires!